ednieuw/DCF77_HC12/README.md

 }</pre>
 <span class="auto-style1">The Serial- and DCF77-input is checked every loop and in this program that is over 15000 times a second.
 In the EverySecondCheck routine the difference between the last time the routine was entered must be greater than 0.999 seconds.
 After 50 msec the seconds tick LED is turned of.
-With the #ifdef part of the program are compiled or not compiled.
+With the #ifdef part of the program are compiled or not compiled. <br>
 It is wise to leave out program code for parts that are not used.
 It can only interfere and makes the program larger.
 <pre>
 </span><strong><span class="auto-style1">Every second</span>